NoWar3289/BitMapper2D/README.md

 ## Adding Textures

-Place your texture images in the "textures" folder with filenames in the format "000.png", "001.png", etc. The editor will automatically load and index them on startup.
+Place your texture images in the `textures` folder with filenames in the format `000.png`, `001.png`, etc. The editor will automatically load and index them on startup.

 ## Installation